steven-walton/hagura/_posts/2017-11-09-hydrographs-in-python.markdown

 ```

-We can do some easy formatting of our datetime axis and gridlines using Matplotlib's `mdates` module.
+We can do some simple formatting of our datetime axis and gridlines using Matplotlib's `mdates` module.
 In this case, we'll use it to set our minor grid to days, and set up our date labels to be marked weekly with the string format "Aug 15".

 ```
     dateFmt = mdates.DateFormatter('%b %d')